Leonardoth/clone_netflix/README.md

     - Creating a new array and inserting the separators, as a new item, without messing with the first array of tags.
     - Used a css selector nth-of-type(2n) to style them, to select every even element, that will always be a separator.

-- Problem: Using github pages with React Js
+- Challenge: Using github pages with React Js

   - Solution: